 Christine Ivery

-Christine holds a Bachelor’s degree in Exercise Science- Kinesiotherapy from Norfolk State University, a Master’s degree from Drexel University in Public Health, and Health Education Specialist Certification (CHES).
+Christine received a Bachelor’s degree in Exercise Science/Kinesiotherapy from Norfolk State University; a Master’s degree in Public Health from Drexel University; and holds a Health Education Specialist Certification (CHES). -

 Fatimah Muhammad